veltalldev/portfolio/content/professional/problem-solving/curried-function.md

 console.log(add_subtract(-5)(10)(3)(9)()); // -5 + 10 - 3 + 9 = 11
 ```

 Here we explicitly call `f()` when we wish to retrieve the value instead of performing more operations.
-This is a necessity given the design we made, but it doesn't match the problem requirements which had no final empty calls.
+This is a necessity because a curried function **always** returns a function, but it doesn't match the problem requirements which had no final empty calls.

 Recall:
 ```javascript